semaphoreci/docs/docs/reference/semaphore-changelog.md

 - **Expanded software stack** - 20.04 software stack will continue expanding with new packages, while new ones will not be added in 18.04.
 - **Containers** - Newest utilities can be installed (podman, skopeo, buildah).

-To find out more about the differences between the Ubuntu 18.04 and Ubuntu 20.04 image check out our [migration guide](https://docs.semaphoreci.com/ci-cd-environment/agent-migration-to-ubuntu2004/).
+To find out more about the differences between the Ubuntu 18.04 and Ubuntu 20.04 image, check out our [migration guide](https://docs.semaphoreci.com/ci-cd-environment/agent-migration-to-ubuntu2004/).

 You can read more about the image itself on [Ubuntu 20.04 image page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-20.04-image/).